First summer session begins

 Setting up i>clicker for first time use

-- Download i>clicker software (v.
-6.4.1) configured for SUNY-Oswego (Windows only version, Windows/Mac combined version, or Mac only version) and unzip this zipped folder to a usb drive.
+- If you are using ANGEL, Download i>clicker software (v.
+6.4.2) configured for SUNY-Oswego (Windows only version, Windows/Mac combined version, or Mac only version) and unzip this zipped folder to a usb drive.
+If you are using Blackboard, download i>clicker (v.
+7.3.2) configured for SUNY-Oswego (Windows or Windows/Mac version) and unzip this to a usb drive.

 - Go to the directory containing these files on your usb drive and double click on iclicker.
 Select New, and define your course title, number and section number.